KTH-DD2480-Fundsoft/learning/git/workflow/our-workflow.md

 ## Release management

 This part might be irrelevant for this course, but it is still good to know.
-In this workflow, production code is release by creating a *release branch* from the `main` named in the following format: `release/x.y.z` (more about what the `x.y.z` means farther down).
+In this workflow, production code is released by creating a *release branch* from the `main` named in the following format: `release/x.y.z` (more about what the `x.y.z` means farther down).

 After the release branch has been created, a release is made on GitHub by also creating a tag (*a Git functionality that is snapshot of the current state of the commit*) named after the version of the release and connecting the tag to the release.
-To be clear, this is a GitHub functionality and is how a release is made in GitHub.
+To be clear, this variant of a release functionality is a specific to GitHub.

 After this, the release branch can be safely deleted after some time.
 However, a critical bug might be discovered in the release and a fix is needed (*so-called "hotfix"*).
 This critical bug will also be present in the "trunk" (*i.e., `main` branch*), so a hotfix branch is created from the main and the hotfix is implemented.
 After it has been implemented, that specific implementation (*i.e., that specific commit*) is then merged to the release branch.
 Such a merge is called a *cherry-pick merge*.
 After the cherry-pick merge is done and the hotfix is added to the release branch, then another release is created with another tag.